 - 1. The International Atlantic Salmon Research Board's inventory of research relating to salmon mortality in the sea was established in 2002 and has been updated annually since then.
 It is a valuable tool in the development of research priorities for potential funding and in better coordinating existing research efforts.
 It had previously been noted that greater use could be made of the inventory and in both 2009 (SAG(09)10) and 2013 (SAG(13)2) a Sub-Group established by the Board's Scientific Advisory Group (SAG) had reviewed the inventory.
 The Board had agreed that the inventory should continue to be reviewed every 3 or 4 years.
-If this schedule continues to be followed then the next review of the inventory would be due in 2016 or 2017. - 2.
-The updated inventory for 2015 is attached.
-The Board had agreed that the summary table of ongoing and completed projects be made available in Excel format and the 2015 inventory has again been presented in this way.
+If this schedule continues to be followed then the next review of the inventory would be due in 2016 or 2017.
+The SAG will be asked to consider appropriate timing and make its recommendation to the IASRB. - 2.
+The updated inventory for 2016 is attached.
+The Board had agreed that the summary table of ongoing and completed projects should be made available in Excel format and the 2016 inventory has again been presented in this way.
 Table 1 provides details of expenditure on ongoing research by topic area for each Party.
-The total annual expenditure on the 40 ongoing projects (2 are uncosted) is approximately £5.6 million.
+The total annual expenditure on the 43 ongoing projects (2 of which are uncosted) is approximately £5.7 million.
 Approximately half of the expenditure is associated with long-term monitoring programmes. - 3.
 In Table 2, ongoing and completed projects are listed accordingly to the five research topic areas agreed by the Board on the basis of the main focus of the research, although some projects could have been allocated to a number of these research areas.
-Last year the Board adopted a Resolution, ICR(14)6 encouraging collaborative telemetry projects in order to partition marine mortality of migrating Atlantic salmon.
-The current inventory includes 12 ongoing, including 4 new projects since last year (see below), and 19 completed projects related to the migratory behaviour of individual fish and these are listed under section 2(b) of Table 2. - 4.
+Last year the Board adopted a Resolution, ICR(14)6 encouraging collaborative telemetry projects in order to partition marine mortality of Atlantic salmon along their migration routes.
+The current inventory includes 15 ongoing, and 19 completed projects related to the migratory behaviour of individual fish and these are listed under section 2(b) of Table 2. - 4.
 In Table 3 the projects have been allocated to the relevant work package in the SALSEA Programme.
 The SAG may wish to consider if listing the inventory projects in the format of Table 3 is still informative.
-Table 4 provides summary information on both the ongoing (40) and completed (82) projects.
+Table 4 provides summary information on both the ongoing (43) and completed (84) projects.
 Full details of these projects are contained in Annex 1. - 5.
-Nine new projects have been included in the inventory since its last update as follows:
+Five new projects have been included in the inventory since its last update as follows: